 Q: Where are some places I can intern?

-A: There are typically opportunities with local organizations across Milwaukee.
+A: There are numerous opportunities with local organizations across Milwaukee, depending on your interests.
 You can also intern abroad in Latin America or the Caribbean, provided that the internship is approved by the Coordinator.
+Check the internship page for some suggestions.
 Previously, students have interned for the U.S. State Department.

 Q: Where do the internship credits count in the program?